Vitrinite

 Vitrinite is one of the primary components of coals and most sedimentary kerogens.
 Vitrinite is a type of maceral, where "macerals" are organic components of coal analogous to the "minerals" of rocks.
 Vitrinite has a shiny appearance resembling glass (vitreous).
 It is derived from the cell-wall material or woody tissue of the plants from which coal was formed.
 Chemically, it is composed of polymers, cellulose and lignin.

+Vitrinite Reflectance (Ro%) : Vitrinite reflectance (Ro%) is a very important geochemical parameter used to assess and evaluate the thermal maturity of sedimentary rocks, particularly those rich in organic matter.
+It is measure of the reflectivity of vitrinite—a type of maceral (organic component of coal and sedimentary rock)—when viewed under a microscope using oil immersion and reflected light.It is expressed as a percentage (Ro%), vitrinite reflectance increases with greater burial depth and thermal exposure, making it a reliable indicator of the maximum temperature a rock has experienced during its geological history.

 The vitrinite group, which consists of various individual vitrinite macerals, is the most common component of coals.
 It is also abundant in kerogens that are derived from the same biogenic precursors as coals, namely land plants and humic peats.
 Vitrinite forms diagenetically by the thermal alteration of lignin and cellulose in plant cell walls.
 It is therefore common in sedimentary rocks that are rich in organic matter, such as shales and marls with a terrigenous origin, or some terrigenous content.
 Conversely, carbonates, evaporites and well-sorted sandstones have very low vitrinite contents.
 Vitrinite is absent in pre-Silurian rocks because land plants had not yet evolved.